Binge Eating Disorder Recovery Course

 Who Are The Courses For?

-• Adults experiencing binge eating or ongoing cycles of loss of control with food
+• People experiencing binge eating or ongoing cycles of loss of control with food

-• Individuals in recovery from binge eating disorder who want structured support between or alongside clinical care
+• People in recovery from binge eating disorder who want structured support between or alongside clinical care

-• Those seeking practical tools and peer informed guidance in a non clinical learning environment
+• People seeking practical tools and peer informed guidance in a non clinical learning environment

 • This program is educational and supportive in nature and is not a substitute for medical or psychological treatment.